On a Holiday

 "Holidays" (sometimes erroneously called "Tones") is an instrumental by the American rock band the Beach Boys that was composed by Brian Wilson for their never-finished Smile album.
 In 2003, it was rewritten with new lyrics by Van Dyke Parks as "On a Holiday" for the project Brian Wilson Presents Smile (2004).
+A section of it was reused for "Happy Days" from Wilson's Imagination album in 1999.

 Recording

 The original Beach Boys' version of "Holidays" was recorded on September 8, 1966 at Western Studio.
 According to historian Keith Badman, the session marked the official start of the album's sessions, although other tracks had been recorded before then.
 It is one of the few pieces from Smile where every section was performed as part of one whole take.

 In 1967, the Beach Boys recycled the piece's marimba melody for the Smiley Smile version of "Wind Chimes".
 These vocals were later mashed up into the version of "Holidays" that appears on The Smile Sessions (2011).

 Wilson's 2004 version of "Holidays" contains mostly the same arrangement, albeit with new vocals.
 The hook of another Smile track, "Roll Plymouth Rock", was repeated in the chorus.